 Never set foot on someone else’s vessel without first asking – “Permission to come aboard, captain”?
 Even though in many cases this is just a formality, always observe the courtesy.
 It is a small thing, but marks you as cognizant of the proper thing to do.

 Always wear the proper footwear aboard a boat.
 Hard-soled shoes can scratch or scuff a deck and are very slippery when wet.
 Bare feet are the most treacherous of all on a wet fibreglass deck.
 If a skipper thinks you care about the deck, the more likely you are to be invited back.

 Remember, the captain’s word is law.
 The skipper is the master of the ship and is legally responsible for the actions of the crew and the safety of the passengers.
 This law applies to all vessels.
 A ship cannot be run by committee.
 The captain must be decisive and give instructions clearly and quickly.
 If you are crewing or are a passenger on a boat, obey the captain promptly.
 Your life and safety may depend on it.

 Captains are legally responsible for their passengers and the damage caused by their vessel’s wake.
-Nowadays soil erosion along the shore is high on the agenda, but wake includes damage to other vessels and people, as well.
+Nowadays soil erosion along the shore and loon nesting is high on the agenda, but wake includes damage to other vessels and people, as well.
 People can be thrown against a bulkhead and break bones because someone went racing by an anchorage or marina.
 The culprit can be charged if caught.